KingdomFirst/RockBlocks/Intacct/ReadMe.md

 - The Name is for internal (Rock) purposes only
 - The Category has to be set to the Intacct Export category in order to be included in the API post
-- The Key is the actual Intacct specific name of the custom Dimension in all caps, beginning with "GLDIM".
+- The Key is the actual Intacct specific name of the Custom Dimension in all caps, beginning with "GLDIM".
 Also, you'll notice that the core KFS Dimensions use the format `rocks.kfs.Intacct.CLASSID`.
 The custom key can be anything you'd like, so long as there is a period before the Dimension name.
 For example, `org.mychurch.Intacct.GLDIMMYCUSTOMDIM` is a valid Attribute Key.
-- Since the Dimensions for Accounts are typically plain text, only text attributes are supported for the custom Dimensions
+- Text attributes are recommended for the Custom Dimensions.
+However, the value you enter in the attribute on the Financial Account must be the System Info > ID, not the text value. (i.e. Value: MT-Event-P1234, ID: 10011.
+You must enter 10011 in Rock.)

 **Examples:**
 - *Custom Dimension 1:*